 First off, if the container is bulging or swollen, something went wrong in the production process, and you should throw the juice out.

 The sniff test comes second.
-If the juice smells sour, somewhat like vinegar, throw it out.
+If the juice smells sour, vinegar-like, throw it out.

 Next on our checklist is taste.
 If everything up to this point seems to be perfectly fine with the liquid, it’s time to drink a little.
 If it tastes fizzy or reminds you of alcohol, discard it.
 Given that the taste is okay, feel free to use it.